mozilla/moztrap/docs/userguide/teams.rst

 Teams are inherited by default; any product version without its own team explicitly set will inherit its product's team, and any test run without a team set will inherit its product version's team.
-Unlike `environment inheritance<environment-inheritance>`, there is no subset requirement - a test run can be explicitly assigned any team, even if some members of that team are not part of the product version or product's team.
+Unlike :ref:`environment inheritance<environment-inheritance>`, there is no subset requirement - a test run can be explicitly assigned any team, even if some members of that team are not part of the product version or product's team.